Hajipur: Jami Masjid

 Jami Masjid is one of the states' oldest mosques erected in 1587 AD during the Mughal rule by Makhsus Shah, the contemporary governor of Bihar Sharif according to Akbarnamah.
 The remarkable monument is a spectacular example of Indo-Persian architecture, the central dome being larger than the others.

 Sonepur Cattle Fair

-Located opposite Hajipur is a place of Sonepur where the forty-night-long Sonepur Cattle Fair is held every year starting from Kartik full moon day.
+Located opposite Hajipur is a place of Sonepur where the thirty-night-long Sonepur Cattle Fair is held every year starting from Kartik full moon day.
 The place goes lively at the onset of winter with the mass holy deep in river Gandak by Hindu at Kaun—haara Ghat.
 Being claimed as the biggest animal fair in Asia.
 Government of Bihar's Department of Rural Development, Department of Agriculture organises training and exhibitions.
 The visitors can stay in hotels at Hajipur or they can hire luxury Swiss cottages erected on sand dunes beside river Gandak.
 The tent and cottages are provided by Department of State Tourism.